-All proceeds from Visitors fees are donated to KOA Care Camps for Kids with cancer.
 It is $5 per person to enter the park.
+You may use all amenities.
+The park closes at 10pm for all visitors.
 There is designated free visitors parking!

 Most sites have a 6 person maximum.
 This includes your visiting friends!